asyml/ForteHealth/CONTRIBUTING.md

 We adopt standard namespace packaging strategy o coordinate different Forte projects.
 Namespace packages allow us to split the sub-packages and modules within a single package across multiple, separate distribution packages.
 This can be useful for a large collection of loosely-related packages, which is the use case for FortHealth and hence allows us to provide a more modular and effective user experience.

-#### The `fortex` namespace for other Forte based projects
- We use the namespace packaging here to make sure different `fortex` projects can be installed at the same folder without conflicting with each other.
-In general, `fortex` is the shared namespace for different Forte-based projects.

-* `fortex.xxx`: Forte Wrapper contains adapters of third party tools.
-Each tool is installed in its own namespace to avoid dependency conflicts.
-Each directory contains a standalone project and can be installed independently. *The project will be installed as `fortex.xxx` and under `fortex/xxx` folder in the site-packages.* For example, `fortex.nltk` will be installed under `site_packages/fortex/nltk`.

 ### Ontology namespaces
 We have a similar package convention for the ontology code.
 * The `ftx.medical` namespace contains the ontologies necessary for the tools that can be used as part of our